michaeljecmen/traderbot/README.md

 Why Robinhood?
 Well, they offer fractional trading, which is pretty necessary if you don't have a lot of money and want to do rapid trading.
 And, of course, zero commission fees.
-This is not an endorsement of Robinhood, which is objectively a shitty company.

 Since I first broke ground on this project Alpaca and TD Ameritrade have also started offering fractional trading via their APIs, so if there's desire for that or I get bored I could port this to either of those platforms.
+I'm also looking into making a port of this for Coinbase.

 ## First Time?
 Head down to [Other Setup](#other-setup) and downgrade your Robinhood account to use Robinhood Cash.
 This takes the longest out of any section on the tutorial as it